 Checks whether or not a viewInfo object is contained in the view cache under the specified key.

-Subscribes to a specified event.
+Subscribes to an event.

-Subscribes to the specified events.
+Subscribes to events.

 Removes a viewInfo object from the cache by the specified key.